tubaplayerdis/Nspire-UIKit/README.md

 # Current Planned Features before update:

-Number mode for textbox - not started
+Number mode for textbox - Completed but not documented

-slider - not started
+slider - started

-Color Picker - Started
+Color Picker - Completed but not documented

 Basic Graphing - Not Started